 It is hereby certified that these restated articles of organization consolidate all amendments into a single document.
 If a new amendment authorizes an exchange, or effects a reclassification or cancellation, of issued shares, provisions for implementing that action are set forth in these restated articles unless contained in the text of the amendment.

 Specify the number(s) of the article(s) being amended: None.

+Signed by:

-Chairman of the board of directors,
+(signature of authorized individual) Chairman of the board of directors,

+President,